itechdom/itechdom-blog/content/md-blog/Knowledge/My Knowledge.md

             *   [Chemical kinetics](https://en.m.wikipedia.org/wiki/Chemical_kinetics "Chemical kinetics") – the study of rates of chemical processes.
             *   [Chemical thermodynamics](https://en.m.wikipedia.org/wiki/Chemical_thermodynamics "Chemical thermodynamics") – study of the interrelation of heat and work with chemical reactions or with physical changes of state within the confines of the laws of thermodynamics.
             *   [Electrochemistry](https://en.m.wikipedia.org/wiki/Electrochemistry "Electrochemistry") – branch of chemistry that studies chemical reactions which take place in a solution at the interface of an electron conductor (a metal or a semiconductor) and an ionic conductor (the electrolyte), and which involve electron transfer between the electrode and the electrolyte or species in solution.
-            *   [Femtochemistry](https://en.m.wikipedia.org/wiki/Femtochemistry "Femtochemistry") – Femtochemistry is the science that studies chemical reactions on extremely short timescales, approximately 10<sup style="margin: 0px; padding: 0px; border: 0px; font-family: inherit; font-size: 0.75em; font-style: inherit; font-variant: inherit; font-weight: inherit; font-stretch: inherit; line-height: 1; vertical-align: super; box-sizing: border-box; background: none;">−15</sup> seconds (one femtosecond, hence the name).
+            *   [Femtochemistry](https://en.m.wikipedia.org/wiki/Femtochemistry "Femtochemistry") – Femtochemistry is the science that studies chemical reactions on extremely short timescales, approximately 10−15 seconds (one femtosecond, hence the name).
             *   [Mathematical chemistry](https://en.m.wikipedia.org/wiki/Mathematical_chemistry "Mathematical chemistry") – area of research engaged in novel applications of mathematics to chemistry; it concerns itself principally with the mathematical modeling of chemical phenomena.
             *   [Mechanochemistry](https://en.m.wikipedia.org/wiki/Mechanochemistry "Mechanochemistry") – coupling of the mechanical and the chemical phenomena on a molecular scale and includes mechanical breakage, chemical behaviour of mechanically stressed solids (e.g., stress-corrosion cracking), tribology, polymer degradation under shear, cavitation-related phenomena (e.g., sonochemistry and sonoluminescence), shock wave chemistry and physics, and even the burgeoning field of molecular machines.
             *   [Physical organic chemistry](https://en.m.wikipedia.org/wiki/Physical_organic_chemistry "Physical organic chemistry") – study of the interrelationships between structure and reactivity in organic molecules.